Atomic Habits vs Tiny Habits: Which Method Fits You

 The B=MAP model states that behavior (B) happens when three elements show up at the same time: motivation (M), ability (A), and a prompt (P).
 Developed by BJ Fogg at Stanford’s Behavior Design Lab, the model has been widely adopted across academic research in behavior change, persuasive technology, and health psychology [5].

-Fogg’s central insight: motivation is the least reliable variable [2].
-Instead of trying to boost motivation (what most self-help advice does), make the behavior so small that motivation barely matters.
+Instead of trying to boost motivation, which is what most self-help advice does, Fogg makes the behavior so small that motivation barely matters [2].
 A new exercise habit becomes two push-ups.
 Flossing starts with one tooth.
 The tininess is not a stepping stone to the “real” habit; the tiny version is the recipe, and growth follows naturally.

-Fogg’s ABC method gives beginners an extremely concrete formula: After I [anchor], I will [tiny behavior], then I will [celebrate].
-The anchor is an existing routine.
-The behavior is scaled to the minimum viable version.
-The celebration seals the emotional association.
-For people who have tried and failed at habit building, this removes the friction of figuring out when, where, and how to start.
-Our ADHD habit-building guide explores how Fogg’s approach especially helps those with executive function challenges.
+Fogg’s ABC method hands beginners a concrete formula: after I [anchor], I will [tiny behavior], then I will [celebrate].
+The anchor is a routine that already happens, the behavior is scaled to its smallest workable version, and the celebration seals the emotional association.
+For anyone who has tried and failed at habit building, this removes the hardest part, which is deciding when, where, and how to begin.
+Our ADHD habit-building guide looks at why Fogg’s approach helps so much with executive-function challenges.

 The smallest behavior you can’t fail at is worth more than the ambitious behavior you keep quitting.